yana-safonova/CCR5-like_IGLV_genes/README.md

-# CCR5-like_IGLV_genes
-Comparative study of CCR5-like IGLV genes across carnivorans
+# Comparative study of CCR5-like IGLV genes across carnivorans

+## Annotations of IGLV genes

+## Annotation of CCR5 genes

+## Similarity of antigen-binding sites of IGLV and CCR5 genes

+## dN/dS statistics across caniforms

+## Antibody repertoire characteristics